 5. No Obeya Room = No visibility + No accountability = Lack of control

 Often, project plans are prepared on MS Project and kept electronically for status consultation, updates and alterations.
 The major problem with that is the lack of visibility and transparency it provides for the project.
-‘It is impossible to keep the whole team engaged and on board with project progress, changes, issues and actions without an Obeya room’ says Neil.
+‘It is impossible to keep the whole team engaged and on board with project progress, changes, issues and actions without an Obeya room’ says Gert.
 The Obeya room, also called war room, is where the level 1 and level 2 plans are displayed and reviewed on a regular basis by the Primary function representatives and the PM.
 It provides visibility of all activities linked through to the overall project objectives.
-‘Ideally, anybody in the organization should be able to understand a project status in 30 seconds and within 3 minutes identify the gap, countermeasures in place and when it will be back on schedule’ says Neil.
+‘Ideally, anybody in the organization should be able to understand a project status in 30 seconds and within 3 minutes identify the gap, countermeasures in place and when it will be back on schedule’ says Gert.